selwynpolit/d9book/book/forms.md

 ```
 {% endraw %}

-\{\{ block content \}\}

 For my custom theme called dprime, I added a new template file at
-`themes/custo601m/dprime/templates/block/block--videopaginationblock.html.twig` and added lots of fun stuff to output the form in bits and pieces.
+`themes/custom/dprime/templates/block/block--videopaginationblock.html.twig` and added lots of fun stuff to output the form in bits and pieces.

 e.g. like here, to display the previous_clip item from the form's
 render array which looks like this: